finn-freas/Trash_Detection/README.md

 Best_Weights.pt — The trained YOLOv5 model weights

+Inference.py - A script for running inference on images using this model

 Requirements.txt - Necessary Python Dependencies

 Hyp.yaml - The hyperparameters I used when training